kameronlightheart14/learn-xgboost/README.md

 *Question 2:* What is the accuracy of your model and how is accuracy computed?

+My model had an accuracy of 77.25% which was calculated by predicting labels for the eval set and calculating the percentage of correct labels.

 ### C. Building and refining features
 We really need to understand the data we are trying to represent to the machine to build the best model.
 In looking at this data sample how can we better compare the target and sample?